matloff/TidyverseSkeptic/README.md

 itself.
 What a difference from the staid R community of yore!

-Putting the hero worship aside, at the very least one can say that many if not most in that huge Tidy following view R to consist mainly of
+Putting the hero worship aside, at the very least one can say that many if not most in that huge Tidy following view R to consist mainly as

    R = dplyr + ggplot2 + RStudio IDE + Rmarkdown

+Indeed, this is characterization of Tidy by the pro-Tidy Prof. Peng, as we saw earlier.

 To us longtime R advocates, this is a tragic irony.
 On the one hand, RStudio is to be congratulated for greatly increasing the worldwide count of R users.
-But the tragedy is that those users tend to be ill-equipped to actually *use* R productively, compared to "graduates" of standard base-R courses.
+But the tragedy is that those users tend to be ill-equipped to actually *use* R productively, compared to "graduates" of standard base-R courses -- and *without* Tidy being easier to learn.

 The danger of being wrapped up in hoopla, of course, is that one can lose sight of reality.
 In my view, this is what has happened with Tidy.

 Equally important is the impact on the R language itself.
-In his aforementioned keynote address, Roger Peng asked,
+In his aforementioned keynote address, Prof. Peng asked,

 > It will be interesting to see how things evolve, and whether the
 > community can sustain multiple ways of programming.
 I think that it